Winslow, Arizona: Arts and culture

+The 9-11 Remembrance Gardens honors those killed during the September 11 attacks.
+The memorial was constructed using two beams recovered from the wreckage of the World Trade Center towers.

 Education

 Winslow is served by the Winslow Unified School District.

 The city has three public elementary schools: Bonnie Brennan Elementary School, Jefferson Elementary School, and Washington Elementary School.
 Winslow Junior High School and Winslow High School serve the city.
 Winslow also hosts the Little Colorado Campus of Northland Pioneer College.